 Share streaming services – If you do cut the cable, share the cost of streaming services.
 Many will allow for multiple users to be logged in at the same time.

-Library – Did you know that the library is full of books and DVD’s and its free to use?
-Take a trip, check out a few things for the week for hours of free entertainment.
+Library – Did you know that the library is full of books and DVDs and it’s free to use?
+Take a trip, and check out a few things for the week for hours of free entertainment.

 Related: Use the 100 Envelope Challenge To Save $5050!